mouhamed-ali/maven-packaging/maven-packaging-assembly/readme.md

 or you can just run the `run.dev.sh` script from the resources file.
 This script will build and run the project.
 If you modify the version or the app name you have to make these changes in the script also.

-To stop the app, you can click on ctrl+C form the current console or use the `stop.sh` script.
-You will find it in the bin directory from the generated delivery archive.
+To stop the app, you can click on ctrl+C from the current console or use the `stop.sh` script from an another one.
+You will find this script in the bin directory.

 ### Running Tests

-After running the app you should have a line like this (if everything is OK):
+After running the app you should have this log (if everything is OK):

 ```log
 15:19:23.688 [main] INFO  o.s.j.e.a.AnnotationMBeanExporter - Registering beans for JMX exposure on startup